How to keep track of business expenses in 7 steps

 - Monitoring your business spending at both macro and micro levels

-Read on as we break down each of these steps, explore how business expenses affect your company’s overall financial health, and cover the benefits of automating the process.
+Read on to better understand these steps, explore how business expenses affect your company’s overall financial health, and explore the benefits of automating the process.

 How to track business expenses